rage/programming-23/data/support-and-assistance.md

 *The schedule is subject to change.*

+**Note!** Exactum doors will be locked at 16:00 during the summer, so if you are coming to the campus sessions please arrive before that.
+You can stay in the room until the end of the session as long as you can get in.

+**The campus is closed 26.6. - 27.8.
+During this time there is only remote guidance on Discord.**

 #### Discord

 Discord is a communication platform which allows both text-based and voice/video chats.
 You can find out more about the platform [on the Discord website](https://discord.com/).